North Road’s “SLYR” tool offers is the complete ArcMap to QGIS compatibility suite. Features include:

 “Extract Print Layouts from MXD” algorithm

+(Coming soon!)
 This new algorithm will accept an MXD document input, and extract all print layouts contained within that document into either the current project or to QGIS QPT layout template files.

 “Convert MXD to QGS” algorithm